spine/spine.site/app/views/docs/bindings.md

-Spine has an expiremental module for automatic synchronisation values between the elements owned by a controller and a given model.
+Spine has an expiremental module for automatic synchronisation of values between the elements owned by a controller (its view) and a given model.

+it is simialar in concept to [Angular's two way binding](http://docs.angularjs.org/guide/databinding)

-Here is a simple example of how it should work:
+Here is a simple example of how it can be implemented in Spine:

 ```coffee
 class TestController extends Spine.Controller